hozkok/hozkok.github.io/_posts/2022-06-11-on-building-software-systems.md

 Linus Torvalds -if we can ignore his ego- has a reference to good taste in programming [in one of his talks][torvalds-good-taste].
 Also, Paul Graham discusses the subject in [this article][good-taste].

-## Software Engineering
+## The Engineering

 The field of software engineering is still in early stages.
-In the late 80s, one of the most influencal people in Computer Science, [Gerald Sussman](https://en.wikipedia.org/wiki/Gerald_Jay_Sussman) foresaw that programming is same as geometry of the ancient greek times.
+In the late 80s, one of the most influencal people in Computer Science, [Gerald Sussman](https://en.wikipedia.org/wiki/Gerald_Jay_Sussman) foresaw that programming is similar to geometry of the ancient greek times.
 Back then, he stated that we are living in an era where we just discovered it, but we will realize the importance and usefulness of programming in the future to build systems.
 This was a very bold statement during that time.
 He almost knew, in 40 years ago, we were going to have a software-defined world.

 So where is software engineering now, when we are talking about the software systems?
 Do software engineers apply science?
 Is it math?
 Some wizardry? engineering?
 My answer is;

-- There is wizardry on having beautiful abstractions, elegancy in the code, clever ingenious solutions.
+- There is wizardry on having beautiful abstractions, elegancy in the code, clever ingenious reusable solutions.
-- There is engineering for optimizing the trade offs on both human (engineer time) hardware (where does it run, allocation), software (the entire stack is full of trade offs) resources.
+- There is engineering for optimizing the trade offs on both human (engineer time), hardware (where does it run, lifetime, physics of electronics), software (the entire stack is full of trade offs) resources.
-- There is science when we reason about the system's SLA, handling load, resources capabilities, performance analysis
+- There is science when we reason about the system's SLA, handling load, resources capabilities, performance and complexity analysis...
+At the end of the day, we "believe" in the system we build/depend based on the scientific methodologies we apply.
 - And lastly... there is math in all of the above.

+Thinking about engineering of the software systems, we can find many similarities to other engineering fields.
+There are physical materials, work methodologies, components to define and patterns to apply.
+There is even facade pattern taking its name from structural engineering.
+Everything involved there have trade-offs very similar to other engineering fields.
+Because we are experiencing the early stages, the terms, scope and specializations may not be solidly established.

+As with the software systems, the engineering and architectural practices rapidly evolve in a fast paced world.

 [good-taste]: http://www.paulgraham.com/goodtaste.html